 Heading south, you cross the historical King Bridge, a steel railroad trestle built in 1897 that now spans Clay Street.
 Ahead is Austinburg, with a trailhead and plenty of options for refreshments and nourishment.
 South of town you re-enter the trail's rural surroundings and enjoy the company of deer, beavers and a multitude of birds, including wild turkeys and waterfowl.

 In the small town of Rock Creek, the Rock Creek Trestle spans the river.
 The bridge features bump-outs that give a bird's-eye view of the river and scenery below.

 When the trail picks up again, you sail beneath sheltering trees and past the tiny village of Orwell, with a trailhead located below a water tower.
 In North Bloomfield, at about mile 30, the Mosquito Lake wetlands area has a must-see observation deck.
 Take a break and marvel at the breadth of wildlife—particularly birdlife—found here.
 Red-tailed hawks, marsh and sparrow hawks, and bald eagles have been spotted here.

 The Stone Arch Bridge in Trumbull County is a true highlight of the Western Reserve Trail.
 To further explore this superb tribute to time and engineering, hit the road on the north side of the bridge for 0.25 mile and take in the magnificent side view of the bridge.
 Back on the trail you will come to the Sunside trailhead at State Route 305.
 The rail-trail continues a short distance beyond here to Champion Street north of Warren, but the best access is from this trailhead.

 At the northern end of the trail, there are two places to park in Ashtabula.
 The first is at H.L.
 Morrison Station on West Avenue.
-The other is at the Herzog Rotary Park trailhead, located on the west side of Woodman Avenue in Ashtabula Township, take State Route 20 to Woodman Avenue and turn south; go for 0.75 mile.
+The other is at the Herzog Rotary Park trailhead, located on the west side of Woodman Avenue; to reach it, take State Route 20 to Woodman Avenue and turn south, traveling for 0.75 mile.
 The trailhead will be on the right-hand side.